Trevor Something

-Trevor Something is the alias of Clayton Bullard, an American musician known for creating synthwave music.
+Clayton Bullard, better known by his stage name Trevor Something, is an American musician known for creating synthwave music.
 He creates both original music as well as remixed music through the sampling and mixing of music by other artists.

 Recording career

 Trevor Something's first single, 'All Night' was released on September 11, 2013.
 His first LP, titled Synthetic Love was released on January 28, 2014.
 It was followed up with his first mixtape, Trevor Something Does Not Exist and two EPs, Distorted Reality and Lost Memories later in 2014.
 His second and third LPs, Death Dream and Soulless Computer Boy and The Eternal Render debuted in 2015 and 2016 respectively.
 On May 19, 2017, his fourth LP, Die With You was released, featuring a 2005 illustration "The Last Embrace" by artist Laurie Lipton as its cover art.
 The third EP from Trevor Something, Lost Love was released on June 21, 2018.
 It was followed by his fifth LP, ULTRAPARANOIA on October 12, 2018.
 His sixth LP, titled Bots Don't Cry was released on February 15, 2019.
 On July 19, 2019, Trevor Something debuted his fourth and most recent EP, Escape.
 His seventh LP, microwaves was released on April 17, 2020.
 It was quickly followed up with his eighth LP, Deep Wave Data Dark Web Daemons on May 8, 2020.
 Trevor's ninth LP, Love Me and Leave Me debuted on June 4, 2021.
-His tenth and latest LP, The Death Of (Trevor Something) was released on March 25, 2022.
+His tenth LP, The Death Of (Trevor Something) was released on March 25, 2022, Followed by his eleventh and currently latest LP, Archetypes, released on January 9th, 2024.